Agenda

 Break

-Panel: Expanding in Space with a Sustainable Mindset
+Panel: Expanding into Space with a Sustainable Mindset

 Michelle Hanlon, Executive Director, Center for Air and Space Law at the University of Mississippi